 About Nothando

-Nothando Zulu is a Master Storyteller’s storyteller.
-The sixth and last child of sharecropper parents in segregated but historically rich Southampton County Virginia she has shared stories with widely varying audiences for more than 50 years.
-Drawing upon her deep cultural heritage and experiences she follows Zora Neale Hurston – capturing and portraying oral imagery that entertains, educates, motivates and inspires.
+Nothando Zulu was a Master Storyteller’s storyteller.
+The sixth and last child of sharecropper parents in segregated but historically rich Southampton County Virginia she shared stories with widely varying audiences for more than 50 years.
+Drawing upon her deep cultural heritage and experiences she follows Zora Neale Hurston – capturing and portraying oral imagery that entertained, educated, motivated and inspired.

-Nothando has performed nationally and internationally.
-Her extensive repertoire of colorful characters’ – even when portrayed through Anansi or Bre’r Rabbit –antics and foibles has her audiences pondering their own life’s lessons.
-Her portrayals of historical African American sheroes give the robust feel of their lives, struggles and ultimate achievements!
+Nothando performed nationally and internationally.
+Her extensive repertoire of colorful characters’ – even when portrayed through Anansi or Bre’r Rabbit –antics and foibles had her audiences pondering their own life’s lessons.
+Her portrayals of historical African American sheroes gave the robust feel of their lives, struggles and ultimate achievements!

-As cofounder and President of Black Storytellers Alliance she has produced a three-day storytelling festival called, “Signifyin’ & Testifyin’” (since 1991).
-Nothando is a wife, mother, grandmother, great-grandmother and community activist who lives through the power of stories.
+As cofounder and President of Black Storytellers Alliance she produced a three-day storytelling festival called, “Signifyin’ & Testifyin’” (from 1991 until her death in 2023).
+Nothando was a wife, mother, grandmother, great-grandmother and community activist who lived through the power of stories.